ten-protocol/go-ten/design/Soft_finality_guarantee.md

 }
 ```

-There can be sibling LBs (same `Number` and `ParentLB`) with the same `L2TxsHash` but different `L1BlockHash`.
+Note: There can be sibling LBs (same `Number` and `ParentLB`) with the same `L2TxsHash` but different `L1BlockHash`.
+If the `L2TxsHash` field is different the sequencer is slashed.

 This option offers a much stronger finality guarantee.
 An L2 transaction can never be replaced with a competing one,
 but it might result in a different outcome only in the case a deposit L1 transaction was processed or not before it.

-The sibling LBs will result in the same execution result for the vast majority of transactions.
+In practice, we estimate the sibling LBs will result in the same execution result for the vast majority of L2 transactions.
 If a user is not actively trying to double spend a deposit on the L1, then the odds that an L1 re-org have an impact
 on the result of executing their transaction are minimal.